MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 }
 ```

-Once you have subscribed and handled the dictation events that you care about, start the dictation recognizer to begin receiving events.
+Once you've subscribed and handled the dictation events that you care about, start the dictation recognizer to begin receiving events.

 ```
 dictationRecognizer.Start();